Delicate_FB.jpg

 It’s been a long, rewarding year as a member of the fourth cohort for the Artist + Researcher Program.
 The program pairs local artists with researchers and scientists from Arizona State University, Northern Arizona University, The University of Arizona College of Medicine – Phoenix, the Translational Genomics Research Institute (TGen), and Phoenix Biosceience Core-based (PBC) life sciences companies.

 First, I want to thank the PBC Arts Committee for creating the program and providing this opportunity!
 I was paired with Dr. Tim Lant, Director of Data Analytics and Coordination at the Health Observatory, Arizona State University.
-I’ve learned so much about Tim, his team and the work they undertake to keep Arizonan healthy.
-He has my unending gratitude.
+I’ve learned so much about Tim, his team and the work they undertake to keep Arizonans healthy.
+He has my unending gratitude for sharing his knowledge and contributing his work to this art project.

 MATH